farengeyt451/ngx-tippy-wrapper/projects/ngx-tippy-wrapper/README.md

 }
 ```

-Through service you can use all methods described [here](https://atomiks.github.io/tippyjs/v6/getting-started/) and some additional:
+Through service you can use all methods described [here](https://atomiks.github.io/tippyjs/v6/methods/) and some additional

 ### Implemented methods